-So, let's first take a look at the concept of "role" and how it applies to the safety committee.
+First, let's look at the concept of "role" and how it applies to the safety committee.
 Look up the definition of "role" and you'll find something like:

 Of course, there are many more roles we can play, but you get the idea.
-Each is unique with its own set of performance expectations.
+Each role is unique with its own set of performance expectations.

 As a safety committee member, you perform multiple roles.
 Let's see how this affects your responsibilities: